 The basic steps for filing the Oregon divorce forms you prepare online with DivorceWriter are as follows:

-- Both spouses sign a Joint Petition for Dissolution of Marriage and related forms.
-The documents are then filed with the Circuit Court Clerk (only one spouse needs to be present when filing).
+- File the documents with the Circuit Court Clerk (only one spouse needs to be present when filing).

-- Once the waivers have been granted, the Judge reviews and signs the Judgment of Divorce and mails a signed copy to each spouse.
+- The Judge reviews and signs the Judgment of Divorce and mails a signed copy to each spouse.
 Your divorce is then complete.

 Division of property & debt, child parenting plan (including child support, visitation and custody), spousal support, and more are covered.